flowchart LR

 Data and mapping layer

-From the code, you can figure out that, data and mapping was encode in the first line of ggplot function
+From the code, you can see that data and mapping are encoded in the first line of the ggplot function:

 \[ \text{ggplot}(\text{data=}\underbrace{\text{mtcars2}}_{\text{data}}, \text{mapping=}\underbrace{\text{aes(x = mpg, y = cyl, colour=am)}}_{\text{mapping}}) \]

-Occasionally (actually, very frequently), you will see people ignoring everything on the left-hand side (LHS) of the equal sign for data
+Occasionally (and quite frequently), you will see people omit everything on the left-hand side (LHS) of the equal sign for data, mapping, x, and y, as these are standard arguments in ggplot2.

-There are also some other mapping options other than color
+There are also other mapping options besides color:

 - Size